 Catches of shrimp on the Flemish Cap have been maintained at a high level averaging 43 000 t. between 1995 and 2005.
-However since 2006 they decreased gradually being in 2010 around 1 990 t.
+However since 2006 they decreased gradually being in 2010 around 1990 t.
 No catches have been reported since 2011 as consequence of the moratorium of this fishery.

-After some years with exploitation rates stables at relative low values (1.9-1.5 from 2005 to 2008) the UE survey indexes estimated decreased year after year.
-This trend continued in the recent years despite the moratorium established on 3M shrimp stock from 2011.
+After some years with exploitation rates stables at relative low values (1.9-1.5 from 2005 to 2008) the UE survey indexes estimated decreased year after year up to 2013.
+Although in 2015-2017 the survey indexes increased compared to previous years, they remain at very low level despite the moratorium established on 3M shrimp stock from 2011.